judka-uriel/uriel-book/uriel_en.md

 veto power vested in Bagatz.
 Therefore, judicial reform must not be carried out without guarantees for the protection of individual rights. -->

-2.2. *Here is the second part of the second dream:
+2.2.
+Here is the second part of my second dream:
 In that same dream, when I was shown a globe on which all continents were painted a single yellow color, as if belonging to China, I also dreamed that only one continent was not yellow — instead of the usual white, Antarctica was painted green.
-As physical maps of the world depict such geographical features as terrain and vegetation-soil cover, so too Antarctica was painted green, as if covered with greenery: at the center, at the pole — a little remaining snow, but around it — green plains that had grown where glaciers had melted.*
+Like physical maps of the world depict such geographical features as terrain and vegetation-soil cover, so too Antarctica was painted green, as if covered with greenery: at the center, at the pole — a little remaining snow, but around it — green plains with grass that had grown where glaciers had melted.
 {: #dream-second-two title="Second Dream (Ecology)"}

 The meaning of this dream is clear as a bright sunny day.
 It is a warning about